tensorflow/tensorflow/tensorflow/docs_src/performance/performance_models.md

 For example: if there are three stages: A, B and C.
 There are two staging areas in between: S1 and S2.
-During the warmup, we run:
+During the warm up, we run:

 ```
 Warm up: